 On August 17, 2017, we issued and sold 2,400,000 shares of our 8.20% Series A Cumulative Redeemable Preferred Stock, par value \$0.01 per share ("Series A Preferred Stock"), raising approximately \$58.1 million after underwriting discounts and commissions but before expenses of approximately \$193,000.
 All of the net proceeds from the Series A Preferred Stock offering were also invested in RMBS.
-See "Item 1.
-Consolidated Financial Statements-Note 6.
-Equity and Earnings per Common Share-Common and Preferred Stock."

 In April 2018, we initiated an at-the-market offering program (the "Series A ATM Program") pursuant to which we may offer through one or more sales agents and sell from time to time up to \$35 million of our Series A Preferred Stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-During the three-month period ended March 31, 2019, we issued and sold 49,480 shares of our Series A Preferred Stock pursuant to the Series A ATM Program for net proceeds of approximately \$1.2 million.
+We did not issue and sell any shares of our Series A Preferred Stock during the three-month period ended September 30, 2019.
+During the nine-month period ended September 30, 2019, we issued and sold 63,429 shares of our Series A Preferred Stock pursuant to the Series A ATM Program for net proceeds of approximately \$1.6 million.
 The net proceeds were used for general corporate purposes, including investment in RMBS.